Barcello leads BYU against Loyola Marymount (CA) after 22-point game | Federal News Network

 Provo, Utah; Thursday, 10 p.m.
 EST

-BOTTOM LINE: BYU plays the Loyola Marymount Lions after Alex Barcello scored 22 points in BYU’s 69-64 loss to the Saint Mary’s Gaels.
+BOTTOM LINE: BYU hosts the Loyola Marymount Lions after Alex Barcello scored 22 points in BYU’s 69-64 loss to the Saint Mary’s Gaels.

-The Cougars have gone 10-2 in home games.
-BYU averages 73.4 points while outscoring opponents by 4.9 points per game.
+The Cougars have gone 10-2 at home.
+BYU is third in the WCC shooting 36.5% from downtown, led by Hunter Erickson shooting 57.1% from 3-point range.

-The Lions are 2-11 in conference play.
-Loyola Marymount (CA) ranks ninth in the WCC allowing 73.6 points while holding opponents to 47.4% shooting.
+The Lions are 2-11 in WCC play.
+Loyola Marymount (CA) is 4-4 when it wins the turnover battle and averages 13.0 turnovers per game.

-The teams play for the 17th time this season in WCC play.
-The Cougars won the last meeting 83-82 on Feb.
-11. Fousseyni Traore scored 19 points points to help lead the Cougars to the win.
+The teams meet for the 17th time in conference play this season.
+The Cougars won 83-82 in the last matchup on Feb.
+11. Fousseyni Traore led the Cougars with 19 points, and Keli Leaupepe led the Lions with 26 points.

-TOP PERFORMERS: Traore is averaging 8.3 points and 8.2 rebounds for the Cougars.
-Barcello is averaging 12.2 points over the last 10 games for BYU.
+TOP PERFORMERS: Barcello is averaging 17.5 points for the Cougars.
+Te’Jon Lucas is averaging 7.4 points over the last 10 games for BYU.

-Eli Scott is scoring 17.1 points per game with 6.7 rebounds and 3.3 assists for the Lions.
-Cameron Shelton is averaging 6.8 points over the last 10 games for Loyola Marymount (CA).
+Eli Scott is averaging 17.1 points, 6.7 rebounds and 3.3 assists for the Lions.
+Cameron Shelton is averaging 6.8 points over the past 10 games for Loyola Marymount (CA).

 LAST 10 GAMES: Cougars: 5-5, averaging 73.1 points, 33.8 rebounds, 13.2 assists, 5.0 steals and 2.8 blocks per game while shooting 45.8% from the field.
 Their opponents have averaged 75.7 points per game.